denpamusic/homeassistant-plum-ecomax/info.md

 ![Success](https://raw.githubusercontent.com/denpamusic/homeassistant-plum-ecomax/main/images/success.png)

 ## Entities
-This integration provides the following entities:

-### Sensors
-- Heating Temperature
-- Water Heater Temperature
-- Exhaust Temperature
-- Outside Temperature
-- Heating Target Temperature
-- Water Heater Target Temperature
-- Feeder Temperature
-- Heating Load
-- Fan Power
-- Fuel Level
-- Fuel Consumption
-- Total Fuel Burned
-- Heating Mode
-- Heating Power
-- Flame Intensity (if supported by the controller)

-### Binary Sensors
-- Heating Pump State
-- Water Heater Pump State
-- Fan State
-- Lighter State

-### Switches
-- Regulator Master Switch
-- Weather Control Switch
-- Water Heater Disinfection Switch
-- Water Heater Pump Switch
-- Summer Mode Switch
-- Fuzzy Logic Switch

-### Changeable Numbers
-- Heating Temperature
-- Grate Mode Temperature
-- Minimum Heating Power
-- Maximum Heating Power
-- Minimum Heating Temperature
-- Maximum Heating Temperature
-- Fuel Calorific Value (in kWh/kg)

-### Diagnostics
-- Service Password
+This integration provides the following entities, split between controller device and mixer sub-devices.
+Not all entities might be available for your controller model.
+Entities that are deemed as unsupported during initial setup will be disabled.

+> LEGEND: 🇵 - ecoMAX __P-series__ (e. g. ecoMAX 860**p**), 🇮 - ecoMAX __I-series__ (e. g. ecoMAX 850**i**)

+### Controller (Hub)
+#### Sensors
+- Heating temperature
+- Water heater temperature
+- Outside temperature
+- Heating target temperature
+- Water heater target temperature
+- Heating mode
+- Solar temperature 🇮
+- Fireplace temperature 🇮
+- Exhaust temperature 🇵
+- Feeder temperature 🇵
+- Heating load 🇵
+- Fan power 🇵
+- Fuel level 🇵
+- Fuel consumption 🇵
+- Total fuel burned 🇵
+- Heating power 🇵
+- Flame intensity 🇵 _(if supported by the controller)_

+#### Binary Sensors
+- Heating pump state
+- Water heater pump state
+- Circulation pump state
+- Fireplace pump state 🇮
+- Solar pump state 🇮
+- Fan state 🇵
+- Lighter state 🇵

+#### Switches
+- Controller power switch
+- Water heater disinfection switch
+- Water heater pump switch
+- Summer mode switch
+- Weather control switch 🇵
+- Fuzzy logic switch 🇵
+- Heating schedule switch 🇵
+- Water heater schedule switch 🇵

+#### Changeable Numbers
+- Heating temperature 🇵
+- Minimum heating power 🇵
+- Maximum heating power 🇵
+- Minimum heating temperature 🇵
+- Maximum heating temperature 🇵
+- Grate mode temperature 🇵
+- Fuel calorific value 🇵 _(in kWh/kg)_

+#### Water Heater
+The integration provides full control for the connected indirect water heater.
+This includes ability to set target temperature, switch into priority, non-priority mode or turn off.

+#### Diagnostics
+- Alert
+- Service password
 - UID
-- Software Version
+- Software version
-- Update Capabilities (button)
+- Update capabilities

-### Water Heater
+### Mixers (Sub-Devices)
-Integration provides full control for connected indirect water heater.
-This includes ability to set target temperature, switch into priority, non-priority mode or turn off.
+Mixer are added as sub-device for the controller.
+Each sub device can contain following entities.

+#### Sensors
+- Mixer temperature
+- Mixer target temperature

+#### Binary Sensors
+- Mixer pump

+#### Numbers
+- Mixer temperature
+- Minimum mixer temperature
+- Maximum mixer temperature
+- Day mixer temperature 🇮
+- Night mixer temperature 🇮

 ## Services
-This integration provides the following services:
+This integration provides following services:

-### Set Parameter
+### Set parameter
-Provides ability to set device parameter by name.
-Any parameter that is supported by the device can be used with this service.
+Provides ability to set device/sub-device parameter by name.
+Any parameter that is supported by the device/sub-device can be used with this service.
 To get parameter names, please download and open diagnostics data and look for a `parameters` key.

 Fields:
 - __name__ - parameter name
 - __value__ - parameter value (allowed values: positive integer, "on", "off")

+Targets (Devices):
+- __controller__ (default) - set parameter on the ecoMAX controller itself
+- __sub-device__ - set parameter on one of sub-devices (e. g. mixer/circuit)

-### Update Capabilities
+### Update capabilities
 Updates list of sensors and parameters that are supported by the device.
-Can be useful if new features has been introduced by the firmware update.
+This list is then used by integration to determine what entities are supported by the controller.
+If you're not seeing some entities and/or sub-devices, try pressing this button.

-### Calibrate Meter
+### Calibrate meter 🇵
-Allows to set meter to the specific value.
-Can be used to set a value for total fuel burned sensor.
+Allows to set meter to a specific value.
+Currently this can be used to set a value of a `Total Fuel Burned` sensor.

-Targets:
+Targets (Entities):
  - __total_fuel_burned__ - counts total burned fuel in kilograms

 Fields:
  - __value__ - target sensor will be set to this value

-### Reset Meter
+### Reset meter 🇵
 Allows to reset the meter value.
-Can be used to reset a value for the total fuel burned sensor.
+Can be used to reset a value for the `Total Fuel Burned` sensor.

-Targets:
+Targets (Entities):
  - __total_fuel_burned__ - counts total burned fuel in kilograms

 ## License